-- MAT 1223 College Mathematics II.
-A continuation of MAT 1213.
-The basic concepts of elementary and statistics are presented.
+- theory, elementary logic, geometry, numeration, the number concept and number systems, and equations and functions.
+This course will satisfy the mathematics requirement for elementary education majors.
 Three Semester Hours. - MAT 1233 Intermediate Algebra (101).
 The first course in basic college algebra; it begins with the fundamental notions of mathematics, progresses through solutions of linear equations and introduces quadratic equations.
 Three Semester Hours. - MAT 1313 College Algebra (102).
 A continuation of MAT 1233 Mathematics; it reviews quadratic equations and advances through more complex algebraic topics.
 Prerequisite: MAT 1233 Intermediate Algebra or two years of high school algebra.
 Three Semester Hours. - MAT 1323 Trigonometry (102).
 A course in college plane trigonometry with a brief introduction to some topics in analytic geometry.
 Prerequisite: Two years of high school algebra and one year of geometry or MAT 1313 College Algebra.
 Three Semester Hours. - MAT 1815 Calculus I (200).
 This course emphasizes some of the basic concepts in analytic geometry, differentation of algebraic and trigonometric functions, and the properties of antiderivatives.
 Prerequisite: Two units of algebra, one unit of trigonometry, or MAT 1313 College Algebra.
 Five Semester Hours. - MAT 2425 Calculus II (201).
 A continuation of MAT 1815 with emphasis on the techniques of integration, partial differentiation.
 Five Semester Hours. - MAT 2433 Calculus III (202).
 This course is a continuation of MAT 2425 Mathematics covering applications of integration and infinite series.
 Three Semester Hours. - MAT 2253 Differential Equations (203).
 This course consists of the development and solutions of differential equations, some partial differential equations and solutions in series.
 Three Semester Hours.